jonifreeman/ajatusasana.fi/en/me.markdown

 My name is Stephanie Freeman and I would like to thank you for visiting my website.

-For a long time now I have realised the transformative power of yoga.
+I have experienced the transformative power of yoga in one form or another since 2003.

 The good news is that process of becoming creative and productive does not have to involve anguish or emotional anxiety.